Changing Note Properties

 ↑ increases the velocity of the selected notes.

 ↓ reduces the velocity of the selected notes.

-If any of the selected notes are already at the maximum or minumum value, no changes will be made to any of the notes, to preserve relative velocities.
-You can override this with .
-You can also press v to popup a dialog that will allow you to set the absolute velocity value of each selected note.
-Finally, the scroll wheel ⇑ ⇓ will also adjust notes in the same way as the arrow keys (note that like the arrow keys it only affects selected notes, not the note the pointer is over).
+If any of the selected notes are already at their minimum or maximum values, no changes will be made to them, to preserve their relative velocities.
+This can be overridden with .
+Also, pressing v pops up a dialog that allows setting the absolute velocity value of all selected notes.
+Finally, the scroll wheel ⇑ ⇓ will also adjust notes in the same way as the arrow keys (note that, like the arrow keys, it only affects selected notes—not the note the pointer is over).

 . (period) will alter the end time of the note.
 Both keys will by default make the note longer (either by moving the start earlier or the end later).
-For the opposite effect, use ,/..
+For the opposite effect, ,/. can be used.
 The note will be altered by the current grid setting.
-To change the start/end positions by 1/128th of a beat, use the modifier in addition to these shortcuts.
+To change the start/end positions by 1/128th of a beat, the modifier must be added to these shortcuts.

 |Quantization||q will quantize the selected notes using the current quantize settings.
 If the quantize settings have not been set for this session yet, the quantize dialog will appear. q will display the quantize dialog to allow editing the current quantize settings, and then will quantize the selected notes.
 The default quantize settings are: quantize note starts to the current grid setting, no swing, no threshold, full strength.|

 |Step Entry, Quantize, etc.||Refer to the Step Entry, Quantizing MIDI, etc. specific pages.|